Teach at the Beinecke Library

 The Beinecke Digital Library already contains more than one million images and we continue to add new images regularly.
 Explore this resource for course planning and to recommend it to your students.

-If you need materials not yet found in the digital library, we have created a webform that should be used to request digitization of materials for Yale courses for the new academic year (requires CAS login): https://beinecke.library.yale.edu/YaleFacultyDigitization
+If you need materials not found in the digital library, we have created a websform that should be used to request digitization of materials for Yale courses for the new academic year (requires CAS login): https://beinecke.library.yale.edu/YaleFacultyDigitization.
+Please use this form to request material to be digitized for each course for which images are needed.
+Request for high priority and early-semester scans should be submitted no later than Monday August 3rd.

 Welcome!
 We are happy to host your class at the Beinecke Library.
 Whether a one-time visit or a semester-long course, we welcome the opportunity to partner with you in student learning.
 Engagement with primary source material inspires original scholarship, enhances critical thinking skills, and provides a unique opportunity to deepen students’ knowledge and appreciation of a subject.